Controlling the Superconducting Transition by Rotation of an Inversion Symmetry-Breaking Axis

-We thank J. A. Ouassou, and J. W. Wells for helpful discussions.
-This work was supported by the Research Council of Norway through its Centres of Excellence funding scheme grant 262633 QuSpin.
+The authors would like to thank J. A. Ouassou, and J. W. Wells for helpful discussions.
+This work was supported by the Research Council of Norway through its Centres of Excellence funding scheme Grant No. 262633 QuSpin.

-\section{SUPPLEMENTAL MATERIAL TO: CONTROLLING THE SUPERCONDUCTING TRANSITION BY ROTATION OF AN INVERSION SYMMETRY BREAKING AXIS}

-\kristian{Section} Lina G. Johnsen, Kristian Svalland, and Jacob Linder \textit{Center for Quantum Spintronics, Department of Physics, Norwegian University of Science and Technology, NO-7491 Trondheim, Norway} (Dated: \today)